 This tradition included walking through the home and every building on the property to incense them and also drop a bit of the blessed wax onto all the thresholds.
 The blessed fire was then used to start a fire in the stove, and the fir twigs were then burned in it.

-So, there my gromnica sits on my mantle in a place of honor.
-We are privileged that we no longer have to fear wild animals or storms and now my gromnica helps me to honor my ancestors and my heritage.
+So, here my gromnica sits on my mantle in a place of honor.
+We are privileged we no longer have to fear wild animals or storms and now my gromnica helps me to honor my ancestors and my heritage.
 How wonderful that my ancestors’ first thought during storms was to ask for God’s protection.
 My lovely gromnica reminds me of my connection to my dear cousins in Poland who wanted to share their lives, traditions, and customs with me.